 Agricultural workers typically do the following: Harvest and inspect crops by hand.
 Irrigate farm soil and maintain ditches or pipes and pumps.
 Operate and service farm machinery and tools

 Drivers operate vehicles or tractor-trailers to deliver or transport company products and materials.
-While most of their time is spent on the road to a destination, they also perform unloading and loading duties once they arrive at a warehouse.
+While most of the drivers' time has spent on the road to a destination, they also perform unloading and loading duties once they arrive at a warehouse.
 CDL, forklift, delivery, etc.

-Plans repair work using buildings blueprints or equipment manual as needed.
-Performs general repairs that do not require a specialized technician. ...
+Maintenance personnel plans repair work using buildings blueprints or equipment manual as needed.
+Performs general repairs that do not require a specialized technician.
 Performs routine maintenance on building systems.
-Cleans and assists with upkeep of the facilities.
+Cleans and assists with the upkeep of the facilities.